409H/2022.409h.github.io-content/src/blog/an-analysis-of-crypto-donations-to-ukraine.md

 https://twitter.com/haydenzadams/status/1498683412869177354

-This helped have this amount of transaction volumne into the Ukraine donation address per hour.
+This helped have this amount of transaction volumne into the Ukraine donation address per hour that was routed through Uniswap v3.

 ![/images/an-analysis-of-crypto-donations-to-ukraine/9.png](./images/an-analysis-of-crypto-donations-to-ukraine/9.png "https://dune.xyz/queries/477828")